Egret-Lu/CSC447final_Wordnet_Extension/README.md

 # Wordnet Extension

 This project implements a custom algorithm to extend Wordnet from external resources.
-Currently, I only connect it to 2 senti wordnet and expand emoji characters.
-This has already been applied to my sentiment analysis homework for machine learning.
-I also plan to connect it to the Verbnet and this will be my future work.
+Currently, I only connect it to 2 senti wordnet , verbnet and expand emoji characters.
+This has already been applied to my sentiment analysis homework for machine learning courses.
+I also plan to connect it to the Framenet and this will be my future work.
 The main purpose is to incorporate as much information as possible into the existing wordnet.
-Here we try the method on corpus from "microWNOp" and "SentiWordNet v3.0.0".
+Here we try the method on corpus from "microWNOp", "SentiWordNet v3.0.0"  and "Verbnet".
 I also construct a emoji corpus to append emoji character to wordnet.

 It was fully developed in `Python` and it is inspired by similar projects seen on `Github` .

 The most important files are:

 * `gen_net.py` : Generate json file for the corpus resources.
-Resources are saved in `sentiwordnets`
+Resources are saved in `wordnets`
 * `sentiwordnet.py`: Extend Wordnet with Sentiwordnet and Micro Wordnet
+* `verbnet.py`: Extend Wordnet with Verbnet.
+Enable to get verbnet class list for each available verb.
+The class object includes roles and frame of each verbnet class.
+Index can be found in [Verbnet](https://uvi.colorado.edu/class_hierarchy)
 * `gen_emoji.py` : Generate statistical sentiment score for each emoji character.

 * `sentiwordnet.py` : Build up a Wordnet for the emoji character.
 For each character